spectrocloud/librarium/docs/docs-content/clusters/pcg/architecture.md

 - **System Private Gateway** - A PCG service that is enabled inside a self-hosted Palette instance.
 The System Private Gateway is used when a self-hosted Palette instance can communicate directly with a private cloud environment.
-If the infrastructure environment is behind a firewall or a Network Address Translation (NAT) gateway, then a PCG is required inside the infrastructure environment to facilitate communication with Palette.
+If the infrastructure environment is behind a firewall or a Network Address Translation (NAT) gateway, then a PCG is required inside the infrastructure environment to support communication with Palette.

 ### Private Cloud Gateway